 This is beginning to change.

-With a heavy volume of claims, our panelists explained that the success of a forensic accounting team boils down to a few key elements:
+With a heavy volume of claims, the success of a forensic accounting team boils down to a few key elements:

 - Efficient Triage/Evaluation Process